code-423n4/2023-08-gmx-fv/README.md

 The `certora` directory that consists of 5 sub-directories - `harnesses`, `confs`, `tests`, and `specs`.
 These should contain the entire preliminary setup to allow you to start writing rules.
 Each sub-directory contains a different component of the verification project and may contain additional sub-directories to maintain organization.
 Try to keep a similar structure when adding new files.

-In the `certora/spec` directory, you will find a spec file named `<Contract>.spec` that inherits from the relevant `setup.spec` file.
-In this spec, gather all the rules and invariants that you were able to verify.
+In the `certora/specs` directory, you will find a spec files named `<Contract>.spec` for each contract.
+In each spec, gather all the rules and invariants that you were able to verify for each contract.
 Before submitting this spec, make sure to check the following things:
-* Ensure all properties are finished, reachable, and not timing out.
+* All properties are finished, reachable, and not timing out.
 Any properties not catching real bugs must also be passing.
 * Document each property.
 * It is recommended to inject bugs to test your properties.